 Emotions and Events Are Intertwined

 Everyone has their own emotional calendar that influences how they feel about and approach certain times of the year.
-How you anticipate and interpret seasons is based on how your life experiences coincide with seasonal milestones, according to Sharp.
+How you anticipate and interpret seasons is based on how your family stories coincide with seasonal milestones, according to Sharp.

 For example, if your child was born on a snowy night, then you may look forward to the first snowfall of the season with the same feelings of happiness that you felt when you welcomed your son or daughter into the world.
 Conversely, if last year’s holiday season included a harrowing trip to the hospital with your Dad, you may feel the urge to run for the hills as soon as you see Santa figurines springing up on store shelves.